 International Baccalaureate Program from Elementary – High School

 An internationally recognized program, available in 140 countries.
 IB is an extremely rigorous program that develops inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.
 Students who achieve high scores on their IB Diploma exams enter college as sophomores.

 The International Baccalaureate® (IB) programs, available in 140 countries, aim to do more than other curricula by develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.
 Blair’s 11th and 12th graders can complete the rigorous IB Diploma Programme, respected worldwide as excellent preparation for the most prestigious universities.

 The IB Diploma Programmes (DP) is an international qualification that is recognized globally by universities and employers.
 For DP students, success in the IB often results in advanced standing, course credit, scholarships and other admissions related benefits at many universities.
 In California, if a student completes the IB Diploma with a score of 30 or higher, the University of California system awards them with 30 quarter (20 semester) units toward their UC degree.

 THE DIVERSITY ADVANTAGE

-Connecting and Learning with Peers from Different Racial and Socio-Economic Backgrounds
+Connecting and Learning with Peers from Different Racial, Cultural, and Socio-Economic Backgrounds

 Diversity exposes students to different cultures which creates unique learning opportunities and prepares them for citizenship in a multi-cultural democracy.
 In our changing world, businesses, organizations, and universities recognize the benefit of having students and employees that are comfortable with diversity.
 Diversity fosters open-mindedness, understanding and compassion.